Stocks mixed as Greek deal offsets tumbling oil

 "The Greece debt deal has been mildly positive, but it's difficult to determine what is the next move yet before Yellen's testimony tomorrow," said Lane Newman, director of foreign exchange at ING Capital Markets in New York.

-The dollar index .DXY, a measure of the greenback versus currencies of major U.S. trading partners, rose 0.34 percent to 94.576.
+The dollar index, a measure of the greenback versus currencies of major U.S. trading partners, rose 0.32 percent to 94.555.

 U.S. Treasuries prices rose on expectations Yellen will take a dovish tone on monetary policy and as traders viewed the latest drop in oil prices as a sign of deflation that will underpin a cautious Fed.